tiepdotme/lisacharlotterost.github.io/_posts/2014-09-17-mapping-individual-values.md

 ---
 layout: post
 title: Mapping individual values
-tags: datavis, psychology, dayproject
+categories: [article]
+summary: '"Everybody values different desires high and low.
+But what you should want, is to find people who value similar things than you."'
+image: /pic/140917_personalityScales.png
+permalink: /:year/:month/:day/:title/
 ---

 ![personality scales](/pic/140917_personalityScales.jpg)

 <p>Two posts ago I asked the question "What's the difference between needs and desires?"
 Here's another answer: When people like <a href="http://www.alastairmcintosh.com/general/resources/2007-Manfred-Max-Neef-Fundamental-Human-Needs.pdf" target="_blank">Max-Neef</a> talk about needs, they speak about how every human existence needs to satisfy all of them.
 When people like <a href="https://explorable.com/16-basic-desires-theory" target="_blank">Reiss</a> talk about desires, however, they point out that every human is different and that everybody needs to satisfy desires to a different extent in order to be fulfilled.&nbsp;</p>
 <p>This idea results in models like the <a href="https://www.google.de/search?q=reiss+profile&amp;espv=2&amp;biw=1263&amp;bih=801&amp;source=lnms&amp;tbm=isch&amp;sa=X&amp;ei=g4gZVM3nB6b8ywPN6YGYDw&amp;ved=0CAYQ_AUoAQ" target="_blank">"Reiss-Profile"</a>: A chart that shows you how high you value which desires.
 But this chart lacks an important consequence: how much you're on the same page with your relationships.</p>
-<p>Everybody values other desires high and low.
+<p>Everybody values different desires high and low.
 But what you should want, is to find people who value similar things than you.
 It's hard to have friends who are super lazy sports-wise when you're running a marathon every weekend.
 It's annoying to be surrounded by people who can't plan when you value order and structure.
 Being surrounded by people with similar values creates harmony and can motivate you to achieve your goals.
 So that's good.&nbsp;</p>
 <p>I built a visual model to compare the following aspects:</p>
 <ul>
 <li>How high you value a desire.
 E.g. I'm valuing "order" pretty high.</li>